phalcon-orphanage/docs/zh/reference/volt.rst

         </body>
     </html>

-Note the call to the function "super()".
+Note the call to the function :code:`super()`.
 With that function it's possible to render the contents of the parent block.

 As partials, the path set to "extends" is a relative path under the current views directory (i.e. app/views/).